polysyllabic/chaos/README.md

 ![Chaos](https://github.com/polysyllabic/chaos/blob/main/docs/images/chaos.jpg?raw=true)

 ## What is Chaos?
-Twitch Controls Chaos, TCC or Chaos for short, lets Twitch chat interfere with a streamer playing a PlayStation game.
+Twitch Controls Chaos, TCC or Chaos for short, lets Twitch chat interfere with a streamer's game-play.
 It uses a Raspberry Pi to modify controller input based on a series of gameplay modifiers that chat can select by voting for their favorites.

 [Watch a minute-long video explanation of how users can interact with a controller.](https://www.twitch.tv/blegas78/clip/SmellyDepressedPancakeKappaPride-llz6ldXSKjSJLs9s)
 ![Twitch Clip](https://github.com/polysyllabic/chaos/blob/main/docs/images/explain.png?raw=true)